Shreeya-M-Naik/Shreeya-M-Naik/README.md

 ### 👩🏽‍💻 About Me

 - 🎓 M.S.
-Cybersecurity — University of Maryland, Baltimore County (2024)
+Cybersecurity: University of Maryland, Baltimore County (2024)
 - 🎓 B.S.
-Computer Engineering — University of Mumbai (2022)
+Computer Engineering: University of Mumbai (2022)
 - 🔐 Cybersecurity professional with 3+ years in SOC operations, incident response, and security project management across enterprise and consulting environments
 - 📊 Experienced in leading Tier 1 & Tier 2 analysis, coordinating cross-functional teams, and delivering security projects on time while consistently meeting KPIs and OKRs
 - 💞️ Open to collaborating on innovative and impactful projects in cybersecurity, cloud security, and GRC